 - Multimode monitoring system

-- Multiple sensor node connected to single monitoring node
+- Multiple sensor nodes connected to a single monitoring node

 - Accuracy of output is increased